|

 Manipulating your stats with fake

-followers, fake playlists and other black-hat techniques
+followers, fake playlists, and other black-hat techniques

-interest.
-Big numbers without real interests lead to nowhere.
+number but the engagement.
+Engagement equals genuine interest.
+Big numbers without real interests lead nowhere.

 playlists can help you increase your metrics, but here’s the